Overview of sensitivity labels

 With sublabels, you can group one or more labels below a parent label that a user sees in an Office app.
 For example, under Confidential, your organization might use several different labels for specific types of that classification.
 In this example, the parent label Confidential is simply a text label with no protection settings, and because it has sublabels, it can’t be applied to content.
 Instead, users must choose Confidential to view the sublabels, and then they can choose a sublabel to apply to content.

 Sublabels are simply a way to present labels to users in logical groups.
 Sublabels don’t inherit any settings from their parent label.
-You can apply sublabels to content; you can't apply parent labels.
+When you publish a sublabel for a user, that user can then apply that sublabel to content but can't apply just the parent label.

-Don't choose a parent label as the default label (see next section), or configure a parent label to be auto-applied or recommended, because the parent label won't be applied to content in Office apps that use the Azure Information Protection unified labeling client.
+Don't choose a parent label as the default label, or configure a parent label to be auto-applied or recommended, because the parent label won't be applied to content in Office apps that use the Azure Information Protection unified labeling client.

 Editing or deleting a sensitivity label

-If you delete a sensitivity label, the label is not removed from content, and any protection settings continue to be enforced on the content.
+If you delete a sensitivity label from your admin center, the label is not automatically removed from content, and any protection settings continue to be enforced on content that had that label applied.

 If you edit a sensitivity label, the version of the label that was applied to content is what’s enforced on that content.